Residential cluster development

 A residential cluster development, or open space development, is the grouping of residential properties on a development site to use the extra land as open space, recreation or agriculture.
 It is increasingly becoming popular in subdivision development because it allows the developer to spend much less on land and obtain much the same price per unit as for detached houses.
 The shared garden areas can be a source of conflict, however.
-Claimed advantages include more green/public space, closer community, and an optimal storm water management.
+Claimed advantages include more green/public space, closer community, and optimal storm water management.
 Cluster development often encounters planning objections.

 According to William H. Whyte, the author of “Cluster Development” there are two types of cluster development: townhouse development and super development.
-Examples of townhouse development include Morrell Park, Philadelphia, Pennsylvania, Hartshone in Richmond, and Dudley Square in Shreveport.
+Examples of townhouse development include Morrell Park, Philadelphia, Pennsylvania, Hartshorne in Richmond, and Dudley Square in Shreveport.
 Examples of super development include Reston, Virginia, Crofton, Maryland, and Americana Fairfax in Virginia.

 Background

 Although similar styles of development existed in contexts ranging from medieval villages to the New England town, cluster development was formalized as a modern concept only by the onset of suburban sprawl and ubiquity of detached house developments.
 The idea of a cluster development was created as the alternative to the conventional subdivision.

 The first conscious application of a cluster development was in Radburn, New Jersey, in 1928.
 It was based on English planning and Ebenezer Howard’s Garden City movement but used principles of cluster development.
 Following Radburn, many other towns in New Jersey applied those principles to their planning notably the village green in Hillsborough, New Jersey, and Brunswick Hill in South Brunswick.
 In the rest of the country the use of cluster development grew in principally in Maryland and Virginia, notably in Reston and American Fairfax County.

 Currently cluster development is applied all over the United States.
 There is particularly a strong push for it in the Midwestern States that have had significant problems with urban sprawl, such as Minnesota, Illinois, Ohio, and Wisconsin.

 Cluster development, also known as conservation development, is a site planning approach that is an alternative to conventional subdivision development.
 It is a practice of low-impact development that groups residential properties in a proposed subdivision closer together in order to utilize the rest of the land for open space, recreation or agriculture.
 Cluster development differs from a planned unit development (PUD), which contains a mix of residential, commercial, industrial, or other uses, but the cluster development primarily focuses on residential areas.